OctopusDeploy/blog/blog/2023-05/high-performance-devops-toolchains/high-performance-devops-toolchains.md

 bannerImage:
 bannerImageAlt:
 isFeatured: false
 tags:
   - DevOps
 ---

 The [2023 State of CD report](https://cd.foundation/reports/) was released this week.
 The report is commissioned by the Continuous Delivery Foundation and authored by SlashData.
 The State of CD report looks into the adoption, practices, and performance of teams with a focus on DevOps and Continuous Delivery.

 One of the many interesting sections in this year's report looked at DevOps-related technologies.
-Inspired by this insight, we take a deep dive into high-performance DevOps toolchains.
+Inspired by this insight, we take a deep dive into how to build high-performance DevOps toolchains.

-## DevOps toolchains
+## DevOps tools and toolchains

-DevOps isn't just about tools.
-Transformational leadership, Lean product management, technical practices, and organizational culture are critical elements of high-performance software delivery.
-Despite this, your DevOps toolchain can make or break your DevOps efforts.
+You will have heard that DevOps isn't just about tools.
+There are several critical elements of high-performance software delivery, such as:

-A cohesive DevOps toolchain involves more than selecting great tools.
-You also need to consider interoperability and apply some design to how you assemble them.
-The technical skills you apply to your code will help you create a solid toolchain.

-*DevOps tools* is a term that covers workloads like:
+- Transformational leadership
+- Lean product management
+- Technical practices
+- Organizational culture

+Even your change approval process impacts your software delivery and, ultimately, your success as an organization.
+Despite being about *more* than tools, your DevOps toolchain remains crucial.

+When you select great tools and arrange them well, you create a cohesive DevOps toolchain.
+You can deploy frequently and reliably with a high degree of confidence.
+If you get it wrong, the tools get in the way and slow you down.

+A set of DevOps tools becomes a *toolchain* when it covers the whole Continuous Delivery pipeline:

 - Work item management
 - Source control